 ARE THERE FAMOUS PEOPLE WITH DYSLEXIA?

 It can be helpful to know that having a specific learning difficulty does not mean that you can not achieve your goals.
-Indeed, many people with SpLDs play to their strengths which can include creativity, lateral thinking, being empathetic, etc. Over the years, I have assessed many artists, photographers, architects, company directors, teachers, nurses, GPs, vets, an A&E consultant and an international human rights lawyer.
+Indeed, many people with SpLDs play to their strengths which can include creativity, lateral thinking, being empathetic, etc. Over the years, I have assessed many artists, photographers, architects, company directors, teachers, nurses, GPs, vets, YouTube stars, A&E consultants, an international human rights lawyer and a GB Olympian.

 Here are names of just some famous people with dyslexia who have not let their difficulties hold them back: